Shenyang FC-31/J-31: A Copycat F-35 Through Cyber Espionage

 Still imagery shows the aircraft taking off.
 One major difference is the configuration of the aircraft’s twin canted tail.
 Produced by Shenyang Aircraft Corporation, the FC-31 features a cropped tail, whereas the first prototype designated J-31, had a nearly triangular tails with a horizontal top.

-The J-20 and FC-31 are Chinese experiment to built a domestic fighter jet through espionage and intellectual property theft, but the J-20 and FC-31 are long way to becoming a stealth fighters.
+The J-20 and FC-31 are Chinese experiments in building a domestic fighter jet through espionage and intellectual property theft, but they are a long way from becoming stealth fighters.

 Be the first to comment